 Gross margin consists of net sales less cost of sales.
 Cost of sales consists primarily of the cost of materials, assembly and test labor, and overhead from operations.
 Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix of products sold; product support costs; inventory reserve adjustments; and utilization of manufacturing capacity.
-Our gross margin, as a percentage of net sales, decreased to 29.1% in 2007 from 35.1% in 2006.
-Gross margin was lower in the second quarter of fiscal 2007 as a result of a change in product mix from our thermal test handlers to burn-in related thermal sub-system products.
+Our gross margin, as a percentage of net sales, decreased to 32.0% in 2007 from 35.6% in fiscal 2006.
+Gross margin was lower in the third quarter of fiscal 2007 as a result of a change in product mix from our thermal test handlers to burn-in related thermal sub-system products.
 Our burn-in related thermal sub-system products have significantly lower gross margins than our thermal test handlers.
 Based on current customer forecasts, we expect this trend to continue and, as a result, our gross margin will continue to be impacted.

-Our gross margin has been impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues and in 2006 higher warranty costs associated with certain test handlers.
+Our gross margin has been impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues and in fiscal 2006 higher warranty costs associated with certain test handlers.
 We compute the majority of our excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-During the second quarter of fiscal 2007 and 2006, we recorded net charges to cost of sales of approximately \$1.1 million and \$0.6 million, respectively, for excess and obsolete inventory.
-While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at June 30, 2007, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.
+During the third quarter of fiscal 2007 and 2006, we recorded net charges to cost of sales of approximately \$1.3 million and \$6.8 million, respectively, for excess and obsolete inventory.
+Approximately \$4.6 million of the charge recorded during the third quarter of fiscal 2006 was a result of a decline in customer forecasts for a burn-in system, acquired from Unisys, which negatively impacted our forecasted inventory usage.
+While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at September 29, 2007, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.
 Conversely, if our actual inventory usage is greater than our forecasted usage, our gross margin in future periods may be favorably impacted.